casajohnson/casajohnson.github.io/_projects/alia_lectura_and_reginald.md

 ---
-layout: page
+layout: project
 include_header: true
 short_title: Reginald of Piperno
 title: Reginald of Piperno and the _alia lectura fratris Thome_
 description: With Tolomeo of Lucca we say that Thomas Aquinas's so-called _Roman Commentary_ on Book 1 of Lombard's _Sentences_ was delivered while he was in Rome (1265–68)?
 Could it be from earlier?
 And could it be closer to Thomas than we have thought?
 I mean, _much_ closer?
+date: 2017-08-15T14:00:00+00:00
 image:
   path: /assets/images/projects/reginaldus.jpg
   thumbnail: /assets/images/projects/reginaldus-400x200.jpg
   caption: "BNN Lat.
 VIII.f.16 f.
-93vb: Thomas dictates, Reginald copies"
+93vb: Thomas dictates, Reginald writes"
 ---
-This project will produce an article that studies the relationship that Thomas's trusty secretary, Reginald of Piperno, may have to this whole effort, the _Roman Commentary_ or, as we should call it, the _alia lectura_.
+An article that studies the relationship Thomas's trusty secretary, Reginald of Piperno, may have to the effort of his _Roman Commentary_ or, more safely called, the _alia lectura_.

 Thomas appears to have commented a second time on Book 1 of Peter Lombard's _Libri sententiarum_, and possibly while at Rome, as Tolomeo of Lucca tells us; it is Tolomeo who said that Thomas 'wrote it' while Thomas was in Rome (between 1265–1268), and that he himself once saw the text when he was visiting Lucca, his home priory (though Tolomeo does not specify a date).
 This whole moment in Thomas's teaching career matters because it was immediately after this Roman experiment—or possibly during it—that Thomas started up the _Summa theologiae_.